-Examples of how we are standing up for women and their nutrition:
+Examples of how the Forum is standing up for women and their nutrition:

 - Healthy Mothers Healthy Babies Consortium: raising awareness, driving policy change, and strengthening implementation of women’s nutrition interventions.